FabianGermany/AutonomousDrivingDetectron2/README.md

-# Object Detection System using Detectron2 algorithm and Audi A2D2 dataset
+# Object detection system using Detectron2 algorithm and Audi A2D2 dataset
-Object Detection for autonomous vehicles
+Object detection system that can be used for autonomous vehicles

 ![Screenshot](preview_files/example_output.jpg)